Maximum Spontaneous Magnetization and Nambu-Goldstone Mode

 for the ground state $\Phi_0^{(\Lambda)}(B)$ in the infinite-volume limit.

+In order to make the definition of the spontaneous magnetization more precise, we recall the notion of infinite-volume ground states.
 Let $\omega$ be a positive linear functional for the quasi-local algebra.
 Then, if $\omega$ satisfies \cite{BR}

 for any $a\in\mathfrak{A}_{\rm loc}$, we say that $\omega$ is an infinite-volume ground state in the case of the external magnetic field $B=0$.
+The physical meaning of the inequality is that any local perturbation cost non-negative energy.
 Clearly, the above limit exists for a fixed $a\in\frak{A}_{\rm loc}$, and the condition does not depend on the boundary condition of the Hamiltonian.
-The physical meaning of the inequality is that any local perturbation cost non-negative energy.
-For the infinite-volume ground state $\omega$, the maximum spontaneous magnetization is given by
+Therefore, instead of the periodic boundary condition, one can impose any boundary condition.
+Correspondingly, there may appear many types of infinite-volume ground states.